MrSa3dola/Super-Market/README.md

 1. As a customer, sign up using valid credentials to access the store.
 2. Log in as a customer to browse items and make purchases.
 3. Log in as an admin to manage inventory and view transaction histories.

-## Contributing

-Contributions are welcome!
-If you'd like to enhance this project, please fork the repository and create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).